HOW TO DO PAPERS

 student to receive an average grade (which, nationally, is probably a "B" or

-have not had much practice with writing, or tend to be a below-average student, you may
+had much practice with writing, or tend to be a below-average student, you

 Please note that some people tell me they just think I am saying this to scare